jmq2134/FriendFinder-1/README.md

-# FriendFinder is a compatibility based game -- basically a dating app.
+# FriendFinder is a compatibility based game.